 We’re passionate about our trees here in Frome, whether that’s planting them or protecting them, and because of that, we’ve committed to be Wild about Trees.

 We’re planning to plant thousands of trees over the coming years and you can find out more about our Wild about Trees project by reading these reports:

-The project got off to a great start, with two community planting days held in February 2019, with the specific aim of fighting climate change.
+The Wild About Trees project got off to a great start, with two community planting days held in February 2019.
 Hundreds of people braved the rain and cold to plant a grand total of 1,200 whips – 500 trees in the field below the allotment site on Birchill Lane and around 700 trees at Weylands.

 We planted native UK tree and shrub species including common oak, rowan, wild cherry, beech and silver birch as well as shrubs such as hawthorn and guelder rose.
-Watch a film of our planting days here.
+Watch a film of our planting days.

 Thank you to all those who helped with mulching our trees at Weylands last summer.
 Watch our Ranger Phil’s guide to successful mulching, which might be helpful for your own garden.

 There will be plenty more opportunities to help plant and care for trees as we continue towards our goal of planting 27,000 trees in the next few years – one for every Frome resident!
 We’ll be sending out some great stories from our community planting days soon, so get in touch to join our Wild About Trees mailing list.

 You can email us at firstname.lastname@example.org or call 01373 465757.